skyde/Interaction/README.md

 Uses eye tracking, footpedals and keyboard macros.

-Originally made for an injured wrist, but it is comfortable for day to day use as well.
+Originally made for an injured wrist, but it is nice for day to day use as well.

 # Eye Gaze

 Eye tracking controls the cursor.
 Uses combination of eye and head movement for accurate control.
-Am able to use for professional programming work without issues.
+Am able to use for programming work without issues.

-There are existing programs that do this, but found issues with each one so wrote my own.
+There are existing programs that do this, but found I could make improvements so wrote my own.

 Eye gaze is used to control the macro position of the mouse.
 Head horizontal and depth position are used for precise adjustments.